235u/proposals/EzparkTechnology/docs/competence.md

 ## Capacity

+Is able to:

-- Is able to understand the complete picture
+- Understand the complete picture
 - Recognize and code dynamic programming solutions
 - Communicate thoughts / design / ideas / specs in an unambiguous manner
 - Effectively use the IDE using menus and keyboard shortcuts for the most used operations

-### Configuration Management

-- Can set up automated functional, load / performance and UI tests; continuous delivery and deployment
-- Is proficient in using centralized (CVS / SVN / TFS) and distributed version control systems (Git / Mercurial)
-- Knows how to branch and merge, setup repository properties etc.

 ### Systems Decomposition

-- Is able to break up problem space and design solutions, that span multiple technologies / platforms
+- Break up problem space and design solutions, that span multiple technologies / platforms
 - Visualize and design systems with multiple product lines and integrations with external systems
 - Design operations support systems like monitoring, reporting etc.

 ### Problem Decomposition

-- Is able to break up problems into multiple functions
+- Break up problems into multiple functions
 - Come up with reusable functions / objects that solve the overall problem
 - Write generic / object-oriented code, that encapsulate aspects of the problem that are subject to change
 - Using appropriate data structures and algorithms

+### Configuration Management

+- Can set up automated functional, load / performance and UI tests; continuous delivery and deployment
+- Is proficient in using centralized (CVS / SVN / TFS) and distributed version control systems (Git / Mercurial)
+- Knows how to branch and merge, setup repository properties etc.

 ### Data Processing